Member tool: CIPD Buddy AI

 Essential points

 • The Working Time Regulations 1998 govern working hours in the UK.
-The regulations set a maximum of 48 hours for the working week (although workers can opt out of this restriction) and limit the working day to an average of eight hours and the right to paid leave.
+The regulations set a maximum average of 48 hours for the working week (although workers can opt out of this restriction) and provide for minimum rest periods during the working day, between working days and in each week, and provide for the right to paid leave.

 • The Working Time Regulations were built on the back of the European Working Time Directive.
 Even though the UK is no longer a member of the EU, the Working Time Regulations remain in the UK.